Queen Camilla: Relationship with Charles

-The affair became public knowledge in the press a decade later, with the publication of Diana: Her True Story in 1992, followed by the "Tampongate" (also known as "Camillagate") tape scandal in 1993, when an intimate telephone conversation between Parker Bowles and Charles was secretly recorded, and the transcripts were published in the tabloid press.
-The book and tape immediately damaged Charles's public image, and the media vilified Parker Bowles.
-In 1994, Charles finally spoke about his relationship with Parker Bowles in Charles: The Private Man, the Public Role with Jonathan Dimbleby.
+The affair became public knowledge in the press a decade later, with the publication of Diana: Her True Story in 1992, followed by the "Tampongate" (also known as "Camillagate") tape scandal in 1993, when an intimate telephone conversation between Camilla and Charles was secretly recorded and the transcripts published in the tabloid press.
+The book and tape immediately damaged Charles's public image and the media vilified Camilla.
+In 1994, Charles finally spoke about his relationship with her in Charles: The Private Man, the Public Role with Jonathan Dimbleby.
 He told Dimbleby in the interview, "Mrs. Parker Bowles is a great friend of mine... a friend for a very long time.
 She will continue to be a friend for a very long time."
 He later admitted in the interview that their relationship was rekindled after his marriage had "irretrievably broken down" in 1986.